SamNofee/vst-cn-doc/doc/#TechnicalDocumentation.md

 Usually, the host is unaware of a parameter's semantics.
 However, there are a few important exceptions that the controller must announce using the [Steinberg::Vst::ParameterInfo::flags](https://steinbergmedia.github.io/vst3_doc/vstinterfaces/structSteinberg_1_1Vst_1_1ParameterInfo.html#a8ffba1d4311e48ae488bc118f20d7edb):

 - **kCanAutomate:** This means that this parameter can be automated by the host using its automation track. [**SDK 3.0.0**]
 - **kIsBypass:** If the plug-in performs bypass processing itself, it must export the corresponding parameter and flag it with kIsBypass.
 It is highly recommended that this bypass parameter is provided by the effect plug-in.
 If the plug-in does not export a bypass parameter, the host can perform bypass processing and the plug-in process call will be discontinued.
 Only one bypass parameter is allowed.
 The plug-in should save the state of this bypass parameter like other parameters (when getState and setState are used).
 If the plug-in does not need a bypass (like Instrument) this flag should be not used.
-Check this [FAQ ](https://developer.steinberg.help/display/VST/Frequently+Asked+Questions#FrequentlyAskedQuestions-HowdoesAudioProcessingBypasswork?)in order to understand how bypass processing works. [**SDK 3.0.0**]
+Check this [FAQ](https://developer.steinberg.help/display/VST/Frequently+Asked+Questions#FrequentlyAskedQuestions-HowdoesAudioProcessingBypasswork?)in order to understand how bypass processing works. [**SDK 3.0.0**]
 - **kIsReadOnly:** This means that this parameter cannot be changed from outside the plug-in, this requires that kCanAutomate is NOT set. [**SDK 3.0.0**]
 - **kIsWrapAround:** When a UI control created by the host for this parameter attempts to set its value out of the limits, this UI control will make a wrap around (useful for parameters like 360 degree rotation). [**SDK 3.0.2**]
 - **kIsList:** This means that the host will display this parameter as list in a generic editor or automation editing. [**SDK 3.1.0**]
 - **kIsHidden:** This means that this parameter will NOT be displayed and cannot be changed from outside the plug-in.
 This requires that kCanAutomate is NOT set and kIsReadOnly is set. [**SDK 3.7.0**]
 - **kIsProgramChange:** If the plug-in supports program lists (see [VST 3 Units](https://developer.steinberg.help/display/VST/VST+3+Units), [Program Lists](https://developer.steinberg.help/pages/viewpage.action?pageId=9798267)), each 'unit' of the plug-in needs to export a program selector parameter.
 Such a parameter is not allowed to be automated when the affected parameters are flagged as automatable as well.
 A host can display program parameters at dedicated locations of its GUI. [**SDK 3.0.0**]

 The controller must support the conversion to a string for any exported parameter.
-The conversion method [Steinberg::Vst::IEditController::getParamStringByValue ](https://steinbergmedia.github.io/vst3_doc/vstinterfaces/classSteinberg_1_1Vst_1_1IEditController.html#aab2f0b853e75361d331b667e7893962e)must provide a result for any possible normalized parameter value.
+The conversion method [Steinberg::Vst::IEditController::getParamStringByValue](https://steinbergmedia.github.io/vst3_doc/vstinterfaces/classSteinberg_1_1Vst_1_1IEditController.html#aab2f0b853e75361d331b667e7893962e)must provide a result for any possible normalized parameter value.

 > Parameter values are always transmitted in a normalized floating point (64bit double) representation **[0.0, 1.0]**.